30 Best Practices for Preventing a Data Breach

 12. Limit access according to the principle of least privilege

 Large enterprises face an extra problem.
 Often, employees change roles within the organization.
 While they still access certain enterprise resources, they may need access to new ones, depending on their business line.
-This creates an excess access risk that cybercriminals can use to gain unauthorized access to systems, networks, and applications.
-Then they move within the IT stack to steal data.

 13. Enable multi-factor authentication